nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 ![gray](./md%20resources/solidWhiteRight_gray.jpg)

-* Gaussian blur is applied to grayscaled image.
+* Gaussian blur is applied to grayscaled image to filter out noise.

 * The edges are detected using canny edge detection algorithm.
 The result is an image with only edges.